 Many attorneys avoid being civil or diplomatic in their cases, as they want to zealously advocate for their client, but diplomacy can be an effective form of advocacy.
 While diplomacy is not a substitute for litigation skills, it does carry the following advantages:

 Finding Common Ground: It will be easier to find common ground if you take a diplomatic approach to your case.
-This is especially true in criminal cases, where the prosecution is not necessary looking for the biggest sentence they can get, and are more likely to give deference to attorneys who are fair with them.
+This is especially true in criminal cases, where the prosecution is not necessary looking for the longest sentence they can get, and are more likely to give deference to attorneys who are fair with them.

 Pick Better Issues To Litigate: By discussing the case in good faith you probably have a better understanding of the issues in dispute, and are in a better position to Pick Your Battles.